julianklotz/superspreader/README.md

 There’s a lot more to say and I’ll update the documentation as I go.

-## Adding non-spreadsheet fields
+## Adding static & dynamic data to rows

-To provide additional fields, use `extra_data`.
-Fields from the spreadsheet take precedence over extra data.
+To provide additional data, use `extra_data`.
+Data from the spreadsheet take precedence over extra data.

 ```
 extra_data = {